 The Reality of Short Medical Appointments

 With such limited time, many doctors focus on immediate concerns rather than taking a deep dive into underlying health issues.
-If your bloodwork comes back "normal," or if initial tests don't reveal anything alarming, you might be told everything is fine—even when you know something isn’t right.
+If your bloodwork comes back "normal," you might be told everything is fine—even when you know something isn’t right.

 Delayed Diagnoses: PCOS and Endometriosis